 Students enrolled in the Ph.D. program may be awarded a master's degree if they have satisfied the basic Institute requirement of 135 units of work in courses numbered 100 or higher.
-These courses must include those specifically required in the ESE Ph.D. program and satisfy the ESE core requirement.
+These courses must include those specifically required in the ESE Ph.D. program.